Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 | Ornithischia | 5.040e-06 | 0.1490 |
 **Table 2.** P-values for slopes of regression lines calculated for body mass and fourth trochanter position phylogenetic independant contrasts, sorted by phylogeny used to calculate contrasts.

 Only the regression for Dinosauria as a whole yielded a significant result (p = 0.0355); within each of the clades, increasing body mass was not associated with a significant shift in fourth trochanter position.
-The significance of the result when considering Dinosauria collectively may be an artifact resulting from differences in the character combinations between the two datasets.
-Our data includes more large ornithischians than saurischians, but saurischians tend to have more proximal fourth trochanters than ornithischians.
-Sampling the two clades separately therefore undersamples the diversity of morphology present in the dataset, and may have caused the regressions to be insignificant.

 ## Discussion

 ### Ancestral State Reconstruction